alphagov/paas-team-manual/source/architecture_decision_records/ADR450-aiven-metrics-for-users.html.md

 We currently run Prometheus for monitoring the platform, using the [Prometheus BOSH release](https://github.com/bosh-prometheus/prometheus-boshrelease) and have confidence and experience using it.

+We will need to think about Prometheus failover.
+If we load balance Prometheus without sticky sessions, then the metrics reported by Prometheus will be erratic as different instances report different metrics.
+In the initial implementation we will use Caddy and Gorouter to load balance Prometheus.
+This should be seen as a temporary implementation which will be revisited when we look at how to expose the Prometheus API to users.
+Caddy does automatic failover, such that during normal operation all traffic gets proxied to a single instance, but when the normal instance is unreachable, the local Prometheus is used.

 ## Decision

 We will use Prometheus to scrape Aiven provided services.